ikmb/PIA-inference/README.md

 #### III. *vcf2prot*

-VCF2Prot is a Rust based executable that can be used for the large scale generation of sample-specific proteomes from VCF files, for more information regarding the use of VCF2prot please [click here](https://github.com/ikmb/vcf2prot/tree/main)
+VCF2Prot is a Rust-based executable that can be used for the large scale generation of sample-specific proteomes from VCF files, for more information regarding the use of VCF2prot please [click here](https://github.com/ikmb/vcf2prot/tree/main)

 #### IV. *allele2standard*

 It is a Python-based command line tool that takes a list of alleles written in the standard notation as an input and return formatted names that is used for handling extracting pseudo-sequences.
-An example of using the pipeline is sen below
+An example of using the pipeline is shown below

 ```bash